In General

 The signal bridge is gone, and one of the signals was moved to "the other side" of Michigan Ave.

-Two sets of signals here.
+There used to be two sets of signals here.
 A single mast mounted signal for trains inbound to the yard, and two sets on a cantilever for outbounds.

-EB Colorlights by the GTW Depot
+EB Colorlights for a crossover by the GTW Depot

 These signals are for a crossover.